• Thu. Jan 8th, 2026

 FOR FUTURE GENERATIONS

 The church remains a place of worship and a centre for community life in the village of Tochni.
-In recent years, preservation efforts have been crucial, not only for maintaining the church as a place of worship but also for safeguarding its cultural heritage.
-Local authorities and community leaders have collaborated to maintain the church’s structural integrity.
-They have also tried to retain the church’s aesthetic appeal.
-This has come in the form of several restoration projects focusing on repairing and maintaining its frescoes.
+In recent years, preservation efforts have been crucial.
+Not only for maintaining the church as a place of worship, but also for safeguarding its cultural heritage.
+The local authority, along with several community leaders, has collaborated to maintain the church’s structural integrity.
+They have also tried to retain its aesthetic appeal, and they have overseen several restoration projects focusing on repairing and maintaining the church’s frescoes.
 The ongoing efforts to preserve and restore this cherished landmark ensure that future generations will continue to appreciate its historical and spiritual significance.

 Icons & Frescoes In The Church Of Saints Constantine & Helena In The Village Of Tochni In Larnaca Cyprus